void

 Background

 Frýdlant nad Ostravicí is a town in the Beskydy mountains in Moravia, near the Polish and Slovak borders.
 This is where Jos.
-M. Kadlčák and lived at the time when Jaroslav Hašek was editor of Svět zvířat (1909 and 1910).
+M. Kadlčák lived at the time when Jaroslav Hašek was editor of Svět zvířat (1909 and 1910).

 Quote(s) from the novel